arrow down

 Meme Manifesto

-A transmedia participatory project on the deep meanings of memes
+A transmedia participatory project of meme mapping

 The project explores the occult meanings and communicative potentials of memetic symbology, investigating different aspects of meme culture through various media: an art book, an interactive website, a physical installation, a series of Telegram research chats, a bridge bot archive and many participative workshops.